zach-hensel/low-noise-manuscript/manuscript.md

 ## Author contributions

-JS and ZH designed experiments, performed experiments, analyzed data, and wrote the paper.
+JS, DG and ZH designed experiments and performed experiments.
+JS, SL, DG, and ZH performed molecular cloning.
+ZH and JS analyzed data and wrote the paper.
+JS, SL, DG and ZH edited and approved the manuscript.
 ZH supervised the project.

 ## Acknowledgments